 Notes

-1 This is a compilation of the Gas Standards (Gas Supply and System Safety) Regulations 2000 and includes the amendments referred to in the following Table.
+1 This reprint is a compilation as at 11 April 2008 of the Gas Standards (Gas Supply and System Safety) Regulations 2000 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table